Package 'bnns'

 Description

-Generates predictions from a fitted Bayesian Neural Network (BNN) model.
+Plot diagnostics for a fitted Bayesian Neural Network

 Usage